OpenRailAssociation/github-intro/intro/README.md

 **Commit**: Record of a change

 A commit contains the change to a file or set of files together with data when the change was done and by whom.
 A repository has a history of all changes ever be done to it as a series of commits.
 Pull Requests are also made of one or more commits which constitute the suggested change.

+## More material

+There is a lot of material available for learning and helping with using GitHub.
+Here is a selection:

+## Intros

+* **GitHub for non-technical roles**: Brief guide to GitHub for non-technical roles: https://ben.balter.com/2023/03/02/github-for-non-technical-roles/
+* **Introduction to Git and GitHub for Poets**: A nice introduction to git and GitHub: https://www.youtube.com/watch?v=BCQHnlnPusY
+* **GitHub Skills**:
+Learn how to use GitHub with interactive courses designed for beginners and experts: https://skills.github.com/

+## Documentation

+* **Hello World**: Get started with GitHub: https://docs.github.com/en/get-started/quickstart/hello-world
+* **GitHub Documentation**: The official GitHub documentation: https://docs.github.com
+* **GitHub Help Pages**: The official GitHub help pages: https://help.github.com

+## In-depth

+* **Interactive Git Tutorial**: An interactive tutorial to learn git in the browser: https://learngitbranching.js.org
+* **Pro Git Book**: A comprehensive guide to Git, available for free online: https://git-scm.com/book/en/v2
+* **Git-it**: An app that teaches you how to use Git and GitHub on the real GitHub: https://github.com/jlord/git-it-electron
+* **Git Visualizer**: A tool to visualize the effect of Git commands in real-time: http://git-school.github.io/visualizing-git/